evie-lau/Unifi-gateway-wpa-supplicant/README.md

 # UXG-Lite wpa_supplicant bypass ATT fiber modem

 > NOTE: While this method will survive through reboots, it did not survive a firmware update, which seemed to wipe the packages installed from apt-get.
-I had to reconnect the ATT modem to redownload the `wpasupplicant`` package again.
-May have to adapt another approach to be more robust.
+I had to reconnect the ATT modem to redownload the `wpasupplicant` package again.
+May have to adapt another approach to be more robust, like downloading a permanent copy of wpasupplicant.

 Use this guide to setup wpa_supplicant with your UXG-Lite to bypass the ATT modem.